 A 1992 graduate of Ball State, Laseau played four seasons in the backcourt for Don Shondell and the Volleycards, who won back-to-back MIVA Championships during that time.

-Don Gleason is in his first year as Yale volleyball assistant coach.
+Don Gleason is in his second year as Yale volleyball assistant coach.

 “Don brings tremendous passion for volleyball and technical knowledge of the game,” Yale head coach Erin Appleman said.
 “He will be an valuable asset to our team.”

 In addition, Gleason has worked with individual position players as an assistant coach for two club teams in Upstate New York -- Niagara Frontier Volleyball Club (Buffalo, N.Y.) and Paradigm Volleyball Club (Rochester, N.Y.).

 Gleason earned his bachelor’s degree and master’s degree in Industrial Engineering from the Rochester Institute of Technology.
 Gleason graduated with his master’s degree in 2011, and was the coach and captain of the school’s men’s club volleyball team.